 Tiffany Lepard Tassin, CGC

 In addition to the core SDRC Team Members, several graduate students from the University of Central Arkansas, the University of Arkansas for Medical Sciences, and the University of Arkansas at Little Rock attend and participate in each of our SDRC assessments.
-SDRC prides itself on being the only graduate level training clinic for FASDs in Arkansas.
+SDRC prides itself on being the only graduate level training clinic for FASD in Arkansas.